 China, Hong Kong, Thailand, and the United Arab Emirates announced they will be testing central bank digital currencies in cross-border payments.

-- The digital yuan is the closest of the four countries’ digital currencies to launch, making it likely to take center stage in the trials.
+- All four governments are exploring digital currencies.
+The digital yuan is the closest of the four to launch, making it likely to take center stage in the trials.

 Details: The project, dubbed m-CBDC Bridge, will explore the potential of blockchain in international CBDC transactions.
 It aims to develop a proof-of-concept prototype that uses the distributed ledger technology to process in real time cross-border transactions that involve multiple currencies, a joint press release said.